 What the APPGE is doing next

-We are busy planning the next APPGE meeting in November.
+We are looking to schedule another APPGE meeting before the end of 2019 if it is possible to work around Parliament's current workload.
 When we have a date we will make sure we share it here.

 If you are on the APPGE mailing list, we will also email you with the details so that you can make suggestions and invite your local MP to the meeting.